 At the outset of the COVID-19 pandemic everyone rose to the challenge; in the health and care sector people did whatever it took to deliver services and save lives.
-Some six months later the pandemic continues to hold countries worldwide in its grip.
-We are now confronted with the long-term nature of this situation; for many this is a tiring, demotivating prospect.
-And we have no certainty of the coming months, no one has faced this situation before.
-Yet, more than ever, people are looking to senior leaders to guide them through, to provide direction and certainty when nothing is certain.
+A year later the pandemic continues to hold countries worldwide in its grip.
+We are now confronted with the long-term nature of this situation and with recovery and reset; for many this is a tiring, demotivating prospect.
+More than ever, people are looking to senior leaders to guide them through, to provide direction and certainty when nothing is certain.

 The King’s Fund are hosting a series of short, themed online masterclasses to support you in leading your organisations in these very particular circumstances.
 Their purpose is to give you the space to consider how best to:

 - Support teams through ongoing cycles of change and transition

 - Continue to engage with crucial issues such as diversity, inclusion and inequality and move forward on these crucial issues

 - Build in learning processes to enable your organisation to adjust dynamically in response to each new phase of the future.

 The masterclasses will be led by two senior consultants of The King’s Fund faculty drawing on current research and theory.